Smooth Cartan triples and Lie twists over Hausdorff \'etale Lie groupoids: Introduction

 Taken together, the results described in the preceding two paragraphs suggest a natural question.
 Suppose that we are given a twist $\twist$ over a Hausdorff effective \'etale groupoid $G$, and hence a corresponding Cartan pair $B\subseteq A$ of $C^{*}$-algebras.
 Suppose in addition that $G$ and $\twist$ carry smooth structures under which they are Lie groupoids and such that the bundle map $\pi \colon \twist \to G$ is a submersion and the inclusion $\iota \colon \mbb{T} \times G\z \to \twist$ is smooth---that is, the pair constitutes an $S^1$-central extension in the sense of \cite[Definition~4.1]{BX:2003}, with the additional property that the reduction of the extension to the unit space is a trivial smooth $\mbb{T}$-bundle.
-There is then, in addition to the smooth subalgebra $B^\infty = C^\infty_0(G\z)$ of $B$, a natural collection of ``smooth normalisers" that densely span $C^{*}_{r}(G; \twist)$, namely the smooth $\mbb{T}$-equivariant functions on $\twist$ whose open supports are preimages of open bisections.
+There is then, in addition to the smooth subalgebra $B^{\infty} = C^{\infty}(G\z)\cap C_{0}(G\z)$ of $B$, a natural collection of ``smooth normalisers" that densely span $C^{*}_{r}(G; \twist)$, namely the smooth $\mbb{T}$-equivariant functions on $\twist$ whose open supports are preimages of open bisections.
 The natural question, which we answer here, is, ``to what extent is this process reversible?"
-That is, given a Cartan pair $B\subseteq A$ and a family $\mathscr{N}$ of normalisers that densely spans $A$ and for which $B^\infty \coloneqq \mathscr{N} \cap B$ is a dense $^{*}$-subalgebra of $B$, what properties characterise the existence of a Lie-twist structure on the Weyl twist for which $\mathscr{N}$ is a family of smooth sections and $B^\infty$ is the algebra of smooth functions on $G\z$?
-Connes' theorem does the heavy lifting of deciding which pairs $B, B^\infty$ can appear, so it is reasonable to take as given that $\widehat{B}$ comes already endowed with a smooth-manifold structure and that $B^\infty = C^\infty_0(\widehat{B})$ and ask what is required of~$\mathscr{N}$.
+That is, given a Cartan pair $B\subseteq A$ and a family $\mathscr{N}$ of normalisers that densely spans $A$ and for which $\mathscr{N} \cap B$ is a dense $^{*}$-subalgebra of $B$, what properties characterise the existence of a Lie-twist structure on the Weyl twist for which $\mathscr{N}$ is a family of smooth sections and $\mathscr{N} \cap B$ consists of smooth functions on $G\z$?
+Connes' theorem does the heavy lifting of reconstructing a geometric structure on $\widehat{B}$ from spectral data, so it is reasonable to take as given that $\widehat{B}$ comes already endowed with a smooth-manifold structure.
+We thus have in hand the algebra $B^{\infty} = C^{\infty}(G\z)\cap C_{0}(G\z)$ of smooth functions on $\widehat{B}$, and ask what is required of $\mathscr{N}$ to recover the remaining geometry on $G$ and $\twist$.